nicholaswmin/fsm/README.md

 ## Contributing

-This package is feature-complete.
-For bug/security fixes, read:
+This is feature-complete but for any bug/security fixes, read:

 [Contribution guide][contr-guide]